The exhaust gas recirculation system reduces the toxicity of exhaust gases.

 Disconnect the negative terminal of the battery

-For easy access, remove the air filter
+For easy access, remove air filter

 Removing the air supply hose